ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Experiments

-\textbf{Evaluation Metrics.} We also adopted the evaluation metrics from AMBER.
-For generative tasks, CHAIR was used to measure the frequency of hallucinations, Cover to evaluate the coverage of the generated content, Hal to represent the proportion of hallucinated responses, and Cog to assess the similarity between generated hallucinations and human cognitive hallucinations.For discriminative tasks, we used standard classification metrics: Accuracy, Precision, Recall, and F1-Score.
-To evaluate hallucinations, ODE calculates Precision and Recall only for hallucination-related questions (where the ground truth is ``no'') and uses Accuracy across all questions to prevent MLLMs from skewing results by rejecting responses.
+\textbf{Evaluation Metrics.} We adopted AMBER-derived evaluation metrics.
+For generative tasks, CHAIR measured hallucination frequency, Cover assessed content coverage, Hal represented the proportion of hallucinated responses, and Cog evaluated the similarity between generated hallucinations and human cognitive hallucinations.
+For discriminative tasks, we used standard classification metrics: Accuracy, Precision, Recall, and F1-Score.
+To evaluate hallucinations, ODE calculates Precision and Recall specifically for hallucination-related questions (ground truth ''no'') and uses Accuracy across all questions to prevent models from achieving high scores by simply rejecting answers.